gloriabenoit/DNAnexus-GWAS/docs/input.md

 This means one phenotype ID can actually have multiple data field.
 For example, BMI has four instances.
 The following python script will extract the phenotype that you wish, and every array or instance associated.

+> Please note, the file computed is temporary, it is not necessary to rename it since it's not the final phenotype file.

 ```python
 """ Extract phenotype(s) from UKBB based on field ID(s). """